Geology of Wales: Karstic landforms

 Within the limestone areas of Wales, there have arisen karstic landscapes during the postglacial period, though elements of these were initiated during and even before successive ice ages.
 Limestone pavements are best developed along the 'north crop' within the Brecon Beacons National Park and there are numerous sinkholes and shakeholes, together with sinks, sections of dry valley and resurgences.
-Cave development is extensive and includes systems such as Ogof Ffynnon Ddu (Britain's deepest cave), Dan-yr-ogof (partly showcave) and Wales' most extensive system Ogof Draenen.
+Cave development is extensive and includes systems such as Ogof Ffynnon Ddu (Britain's deepest cave), Dan-yr-ogof (partly showcave) and Wales's most extensive system Ogof Draenen.

 Economic geology

 Metals

 Humans have mined metals and metal ores in Wales for millennia.
 There are Bronze Age copper workings on the Great Orme near Llandudno and at Parys Mountain on Anglesey.
 Gold has been obtained since pre-Roman times at places like Dolaucothi.
 Lead and zinc were intensively mined in the Cwmystwyth area of mid Wales and a lead mine operated at Minera near Wrexham from the Middle Ages until the early twentieth century.
 In Victorian times the Sygun Copper Mine was opened near Beddgelert in Snowdonia.
 Ironstone is a component of the Lower Coal Measures rock sequence and where it outcrops along the northern edge of the South Wales Coalfield, it was extensively worked for the production of iron and was important in the initiation of the Industrial Revolution in South Wales.